ROCm/rocWMMA/docs/install/installation.rst

       ``F8`` and ``BF8`` data type support requires the gfx942 or gfx950.

-*  AMD RDNA3 class GPUs featuring AI acceleration support, including the gfx1100, gfx1101, and gfx1102 (collectively known as gfx11), and the gfx1200 and gfx1201 (collectively known as gfx12).
+*  AMD RDNA class GPUs featuring AI acceleration support, including the gfx1100, gfx1101, and gfx1102 (collectively known as gfx11), and the gfx1200 and gfx1201 (collectively known as gfx12).

    .. note::